itsmeprinceyt/pickandwin/README.md

 1. **Access the Application**: Open the application in your browser at [http://localhost:3000](http://localhost:3000).
 2. **Manage Participants**: Add participant names individually or in bulk (comma-separated).
 Remove specific names or reset the list entirely before starting the shuffle.
+3. **Choose Winner Selection Mode**: Select between Last One Standing, Random Winner, Shuffle, or Wheel mode.
-3. **Start the Shuffle**: Click "Start" to begin the shuffle, which randomly selects a participant within the set timer.
-Use the settings button to customize the shuffle timer duration.
+4. **Start the Selection**: Click "Start" to begin the process based on the selected mode.
-4. **Winner Announcement**: Once the shuffle between the last two participants concludes, the winner is displayed on a dedicated page.
+5. **Winner Announcement**: Once the process concludes, the winner is displayed on a dedicated page.
 Return to the home page to start over or manage new participants.
-5. **Customization**: Adjust styles or functionality as needed using the flexible Tailwind CSS setup.
+6. **Customization**: Adjust styles or functionality as needed using the flexible Tailwind CSS setup.

 ## Customization

 - Easily adapt the design and functionality to suit your needs by modifying components styled with Tailwind CSS.
 - Add additional features or integrate with other tools as per your requirements.

 ## Contributing